Insolvency Practitioners: Insolvency Litigation Funding

-- is initial funding needed to do further investigations or perhaps to get a QC opinion?
+- is initial litigation finance needed to do further investigations or perhaps to get a QC opinion?

 - what does the ATE insurance actually cover?

-- does the funder unfairly benefit from early settlement?
+- does the litigation funder unfairly benefit from early settlement?

 - or are funder’s returns staged so that creditors benefit from early settlement?